 Degree

-Graduates of the Religious Studies major are awarded a Bachelor of Philosophy degree.
+Graduates of the Religious Studies major will be awarded a Bachelor of Philosophy degree.

 Career Development

-Graduates can work in universities, research institutions, or government departments, engaging in teaching, research, religious affairs administration, theoretical analysis, and policy research.
-Some may enter governmental religious affairs offices, pursue academic careers in higher education and research, or work in journalism, publishing, and cultural exchange.
-Beijing offers the best employment prospects in this field.
+Graduates can work in universities, research institutes, or government agencies, engaging in teaching, research, religious management, theoretical propaganda, and policy research.
+Some may work in news agencies, publishing houses, or cultural exchange organizations.
+The region with the best job prospects for this major is Beijing.

 -